MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/winter_2022.md

     - Basic Category Theory by Tom Leinster
     - Category Theory in Context by Emily Riehl
     - Seven sketches in Compositionality by Brendan Fong, David Spivak
+- **Group Leaders:**
-- **Group Leader(s):** Aaratrick Basu (B2)
+    - Aaratrick Basu (B2)
+    - Aprameya Girish Hebbar (B3)
 - **Brief Sketch of Project:**
     - Introduction to Categories, Functors and Natural Transformations: Why do category theory?
 Basic definitions and examples.
 Is there something higher than a category?
     - Representabilty and the Yoneda lemma: Representable functors and examples.
 The Yoneda lemma.
 Using the Yoneda lemma.
 Universal elements.
     - Adjoint functors.
 Basic definitions and examples.
 Units and Counits.
 Adjunctions via initial objects.
     - Some applications.
 What is Compositionality?
 Profunctors and Monoidal categories.

-The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

+- Amit Kumar Basistha (B1)
+- Pragalbh Kumar Awasthi (B1)
+- Shriyaa Srivastava (B1)

 The project is officially completed.